 Little Tonsina River.

 Pump Station No. 12.
 This is the last of 12 pump stations located along the Alaska pipeline.
-Parking and information sign on pipeline.
+No Public Access.

 Ernestine Station.
 Highway maintenance camp-no public facilities.